 - come and see what we do at our monthly gatherings in Liverpool.
 If there is one nearer to you, you’d be welcome to visit one of the other Open Table communities – you can find the full list on our webpage: opentable.lgbt.

-- discuss Open Table with your church leadership to ensure support, safeguarding, and accountability.
+- take it to your church leadership to pass a resolution to ensure support, safeguarding and accountability

-- enable LGBTQIA people to be heard, to contribute, to serve one another in a community of integrity and equity.
+- enable LGBTQIA people to be heard, to contribute, to serve one another in a community of integrity and equity in the planning and practice of worship and other activities.

 We also recommend that a church seeking to host an Open Table community: